-It depends.: Most ac sprains (types 1, 2, 3) are treated effectively without surgery and athletes return to competition within 1-6 weeks depending injury severity.
+It depends.: Most AC sprains (types 1, 2, 3) are treated effectively without surgery and athletes return to competition within 1-6 weeks depending on injury severity.
 Types 2 and 3 result in mild to moderate prominence of the distal clavicle.
 A small percentage of types 1, 2, and 3 require surgery for persistent or late onset symptoms.
 Some type 3 and all severe (type 4, 5, 6) require early surgery. ...Read more

 AC separation: It depends upon the severity of the separation.
 Check with your orthopedic surgeon.
 May need minimal support with a sling, or may be a candidate for surgical repair. ...Read more

 Is it possible that a torn rotator cuff cause other injuries within the shoulder such as: separated shoulder(ac joint)?

 Possibly related: Questioner asks if rotator cuff ; acromialclavicular (ac) joint injuries are related.
 These are two separate injuries of contiguous tissues.
 Significant mechanical trauma can cause injury to both structures, but not common.
 Ac joint separation observed grossly as superior projection of distal clavicle relative to acromion ; palpation of ac joint is painful.
 Mri necessary to visualize rotator tear. ...Read more

 Depends...: Ac joint resection is an arthroscopic procedure, typically done for ac pain.
 Recovery is fairly quick, typically less than 3 months.
 Reconstruction of the ac joint is done for separation.
 It requires ligament healing, prolonged sling wear (6 weeks), and pt.
 Full recovery typically 6 months or more.
 For both, most pain in 1st week or so requires oral narcotic.
 After this, pain med use is episodic. ...Read more